markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ## Prepare the HTML and CSS

-The first thing we need to do is create a new branch.
-Make sure you're on the staging branch, then create and checkout a branch named after the animation GitHub issue.
+The first thing we need to do is create a new Git branch:

+1. Make sure you're on the `develop` branch to begin.

+2. Create and checkout a new branch called `feature/animation`.

+3. Use the commands `git branch` and `git status` to verify things are behaving as expected.

+> **Important:** If you were experimenting with animation in one of your project files, those changes will have still followed you when checking out a new branch.
+If you'd like to discard those changes, run the command `git checkout -- path/to/file` to reset the file.

 Next, let's think about how we would restructure the HTML.
 When building animations, it's often easier to define the final position of everything first.
 The final position for these elements is to have the trainer name and role sit in the bottom-left corner with a yellow gradient overlayed on top:

 ![final card](./assets/lesson-6/100-final-card.png)

 To pull this off, it may be easier to turn the trainer image into the background image of a `<div>` that holds the other elements.
+This way, we can use flexbox to position the inner content instead of absolutely positioning things on top of each other.

 Restructure each of your trainer cards to look like this: